paldhous/ucb/2018/dataviz/md/class5.md

 The file type search offers a drop-down menu, with the options including Excel spreadsheets, and Google Earth `KML` and `KMZ` files.
 These are common data formats, but you are not limited to those on the menu.
 In a regular Google search, type a space after your search terms followed by `filetype:xxx`, where `xxx` is the suffix for the file type in question.
 For example, `dbf` will look for database tables in this format.
 Combining file type and domain searches can be a good way to find data an agency has posted online -- some of which may not otherwise be readily accessible.

 Searching for PDFs and `PPT` presentations can be a good way to find documents that may not otherwise be easy to find.

+Google has also recently launched [Dataset Search](https://toolbox.google.com/datasetsearch), which aims to simplify the process of finding high-quality datasets, published in standard formats.

 ### Search online databases